devcpune/kaleidoscope/docs/CONTRIBUTING.md

     - output/
     - README.md

-Now, you decided to take the source code of Dragon and make your own improvements to it in a manner that does not deviate the Dragon project from its original purpose (if it deviates from its original purpose, then please refer Step 2.1 ).
-If your username is CaptainMarvel_43, then after your contribution the directory tree should resemble the below structure:
+Now, you decided to take the source code of `Dragon` and make your own improvements to it in a manner that does not deviate the `Dragon` project from its original purpose (if it deviates from its original purpose, then please refer Step 2.1 ).
+If your username is `CaptainMarvel_43`, then after your contribution the directory tree should resemble the below structure:

 **DevCPune/kaleidoscope/projects**